 - Connect students struggling with depression, anxiety, grief, or substance abuse to local mental health providers and/or 24/7 online peer support services.

-- Connect students who have been hurt by dating violence, stalking, or sexual assault to an on-campus Green Dot Victim’s Advocate.
+- Connect students who have been hurt by dating violence, stalking, or sexual assault to a Green Dot Victim’s Advocate.

-- Accept applications for Student Laptop Requests (new request form coming soon)
+- Accept applications for Student Laptop Requests, as available

 - Provide financial help, as available, for unexpected financial emergencies.